treeverse/lakeFS/docs/quickstart/first_commit.md

 ## Install lakectl

 lakeFS comes with its own native CLI client, `lakectl`.
-Most importantly, you can use it to perform git-like operations like committing, reverting and merging.
+Most importantly, you can use it to perform Git-like operations like committing, reverting and merging.

 Follow the below tutorial video to get started with the CLI, or follow the instructions on this page.